Updated Mar 01, 2026

 Enable Live Data Updates

 Static data imports are fine for one-time transfers, but live updates are essential for apps that rely on constantly changing information.
-Adalo's External Collections feature allows you to connect your app to live databases like MySQL, PostgreSQL, or Snowflake through APIs generated by DreamFactory.
-This method is especially helpful for handling large datasets, as it avoids the performance issues that can occur with massive CSV imports.
+Adalo's External Collections feature allows you to connect your app to external collections like MySQL, PostgreSQL, or Snowflake through APIs generated by DreamFactory.
+This method is especially helpful for handling large datasets efficiently.

 Publish and Maintain Your App

-Once you've customized your app, the next step is to deploy, test, and keep it running smoothly.
+Once you've customized your app, the next step is to deploy, test, and publish your app to keep it running smoothly.

 With Adalo, you can deploy your app to web, iOS, and Android from a single build.
 This makes it easy to reach your audience, whether they're browsing your inventory tracker on a desktop or checking customer details on their smartphone.